namespacelabs/nscloud-setup/README.md

           nsc cluster create
 ```

-### Using Namespace GitHub Runners
+### Using Namespace Runners

-[Namespace GitHub Runners](https://cloud.namespace.so/docs/features/faster-github-actions) are already authenticated with Namespace.
-Hence, no token exchange is needed and `id-token: write` permissions can be skipped.
+Workflows using [Namespace-managed GitHub Runners](https://namespace.so/docs/solutions/github-actions) can typically skip `nscloud-setup`.
+They are already authenticated with Namespace.
+On Namespace runners, the action may still be useful to obtain the address of your [private container registry](https://namespace.so/docs/architecture/storage/container-registry).

 ```yaml
 jobs: